 Lower Columbia College provides counseling services for students, including personal, educational, and career counseling.
-Students can schedule an appointment with a counselor by contacting the Entry Center in the lobby of the Admissions Center, or by calling 360.442.2311.
+Students can schedule an appointment with a counselor by contacting the Entry Center in the lobby of the Admissions Center or by calling 360.442.2311.
 LCC's counselors are located in the Admissions Center.
-Individuals needing extensive personal counseling will be referred to services off-campus.